lulu0022/learngit/readme.txt

-git is a distribution control system. git is free software.
+git is not a distribution control system. git is free software.